arihealthbird/doc-paraphraser-nextjs/WARP.md

 ## Project Overview

-Document paraphrasing service rebuilt as a Next.js 14 application using OpenRouter API.
+Document paraphrasing service rebuilt as a Next.js 14 application using OpenRouter API for paraphrasing and LlamaCloud LlamaParse API for advanced document parsing (PDF/DOCX).
 Uses Neon PostgreSQL for persistent storage of documents, jobs, and results.
 Deployable on Vercel.

 ## Essential Commands